Two interacting Hopf algebras of trees: Some computations

 \subsection{Acknowledgements}

 The authors would like to thank Fr\'ed\'eric Chapoton, Philippe Chartier, Ander Murua and Gilles Vilmart for enlightening discussions.
 As well we thank Lo\"\i c Foissy and Jose Gracia--Bond\`\i a for useful suggestions and comments.
 We also thank the referee for very helpful remarks and suggestions.
+Finally we thank Emmanuel Vieillard-Baron and Fr\'ed\'eric Fauvet for having pointed out an error in the antipode formula of section \ref{sect:antipo} in a previous version.
 The research of D.C. is fully supported by the European Union thanks to a Marie Curie Intra-European Fellowship (contract number MEIF-CT-2007-042212).